PravinShanmugaraj/chess-assignment/README.txt

 Classes:
 - supplied:
+    - Chess: controls the game, contains enum Player, play(), start(), and any added methods or structures
+    - PlayChess: driver class, contains main(), printBoard(), makeBlankBoard(), printPiecesOnBoard()
-    - ReturnPiece: contains pieceFile, pieceRank, pieceType, toString(), and equals()
+    - ReturnPiece (DO NOT MODIFY/SUBMIT): contains pieceFile, pieceRank, pieceType, toString(), and equals()
-    - ReturnPlay: contains piecesOnBoard and message
+    - ReturnPlay (DO NOT MODIFY/SUBMIT): contains piecesOnBoard and message
 - to be added:
     - PawnPiece
     - RookPiece